extrafix/maven-surefire-cached/README.md

 # maven-surefire-cached
 This extension wraps standard Maven surefire and failsafe plugins to support local and remote build caching.

-## Turbo reactor
-The default Maven multi-module build does not do an efficient multi-core CPU utilization.
-See [turbo-builder](turbo-builder/README.md) for more details.

 ## Comparison with Maven Build Cache Extension
 The [Maven Build Cache Extension](https://maven.apache.org/extensions/maven-build-cache-extension/) is an open-source project adding support of artifact caching to maven, also allowing to skip goal executions via cache.